Interlisp/online/docs/Demo_mode.md

 ## Start scripts outside of Demo mode

 Start scripts can also be used outside of Demo mode.
 In the normal workflow, the user will be taken to the "Run Medley" page.
-On the Run Medley page, if you enable
+On the Run Medley page, if you enable *Show advanced options* there will be a field into which you enter the URL for a start-scripts (in either original or URI encoded forms